 Aside from the way described above, this breed can have smaller ears like that of the Pit Bull and a variety of eye and fur colors.

-Their fur colors consist of black, blue, fawn, red, white, brown, silver, brindle, and sable, and these range of colors mostly derive from the Pit Bull since an Alaskan Malamute is primarily white or silver with black and brown areas.
+Their fur colors consist of black, blue, fawn, red, white, brown, silver, brindle, and sable, and this range of colors mostly derive from the Pit Bull since an Alaskan Malamute is primarily white or silver with black and brown areas.

 The things that all dogs of this crossbreed share are their lean, large bodies and the length and density of their coats.